 County or municipality.

-Timeliness: The statistics on registered vehicles refers to 31 December, while the statistics on cars scrapped for refund is a sum for the calendar year.
-The statistics is published 15-17 weeks after the end of the year.
+Timeliness: The yearly statistics on registered vehicles refers to 31 December, while the statistics on cars scrapped for refund is a sum for the calendar year.
+The statistics is published about 12 weeks after the end of the year.

 Encrypted production data are stored at micro level.